An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls

 \subsection{Approximate Validity under Estimator Consistency}

 The main condition underlying the results in this section is the following assumption on the stochastic shock process.

-\begin{assumption}[Regularity of the Stochastic Shock Process] Assume that the density function of $S(u)$ exists and is bounded, and that the stochastic process $\{u_t\}_{t=1}^T$ satisfies one of the following conditions. \begin{enumerate} \item $\{u_t\}_{t=1}^T$ are i.i.d., or \item $\{u_t\}_{t=1}^T$ are stationary, strongly mixing, with the sum of mixing coefficient bounded by $M$. \end{enumerate} \end{assumption}
+\begin{assumption}[Regularity of the Stochastic Shock Process] Assume that the density function of $S(u)$ exists and is bounded, and that the stochastic process $\{u_t\}_{t=1}^T$ satisfies one of the following conditions. \begin{enumerate} \item $\{u_t\}_{t=1}^T$ are iid, or \item $\{u_t\}_{t=1}^T$ are stationary, strongly mixing, with sum of mixing coefficient bounded by $M$. \end{enumerate} \end{assumption}

 Assumption \ref{ass:u} allows the data to be non-stationary and exhibit general dependence patterns.
-Assumption \ref{ass:u}.\ref{ass:u_iid} of i.i.d.\ shocks is our first sufficient condition.
-Under this condition, we will be able to use i.i.d.\ permutations, giving us a precise estimate of the $p$-value.
-The i.i.d.\ assumption can be replaced by Assumption \ref{ass:u}.\ref{ass:u_weak_dependent}, which is a widely accepted, weak condition, holding for many commonly encountered stochastic processes.
+Assumption \ref{ass:u}.\ref{ass:u_iid} of iid shocks is our first sufficient condition.
+Under this condition, we will be able to use iid permutations, giving us a precise estimate of the $p$-value.
+The iid assumption can be replaced by Assumption \ref{ass:u}.\ref{ass:u_weak_dependent}, which holds for many commonly encountered stochastic processes such as ARMA and GARCH.
 It can be easily replaced by an even weaker ergodicity condition, as can be inspected in the proofs.
 Under this assumption, we will have to rely on the moving block permutations.

-\begin{remark} Assumption \ref{ass:u} does not rule out conditional heteroscedasticity in the stochastic shock process $\{u_t\}$.
+\begin{remark}[Heteroscedasticity] Assumption \ref{ass:u} does not rule out conditional heteroscedasticity in the stochastic shock process $\{u_t\}$.
 Unconditional heteroscedasticity is allowed in $\{Z_t\}$ but not in $\{u_t\} $.
 When we suspect unconditional heteroscedasticity in $\{u_t\}$, we can apply another filter or model to obtain ``standardized residuals'' from $ \{\hat{u}_t\}$.
-This will generally require another layer of modeling assumptions, leading to an overall procedure that reduces the data to ``fundamental'' shocks that are assumed to be stationary under the null.
-We leave the development of concrete proposals for modeling heteroscedasticity to future research. \end{remark}
+This will generally require another layer of modeling assumptions, leading to an overall procedure that reduces the data to ``fundamental'' shocks that are assumed to be stationary under the null. \end{remark}